A Simplified

 Pressure Point).

-cock your wrist correctly and keep the club on plane.
-It also
+helps you cock your wrist correctly and keep the club on

 instead of shifted to the back foot.
 Your spine from a face